FlexStudia/Spectro_wavelength_unit_convertor/README.md

 # Spectro Wavelength Unit Convertor

-A desktop application built on a validated Python scientific core.
-It is a lightweight utility for converting wavelengths between different units of measurement in scientific data files.
+A desktop application for converting wavelength values between different units in scientific data files.
+The underlying calculations are based on a validated scientific model implemented in Python.

 ## Who is this for?

 - **End users**: [download the ready-to-use executable](https://github.com/FlexStudia/Spectro_wavelength_unit_convertor/releases) (no Python required)
-- **Researchers / developers**: use the scientific core as a Python module
+- **Researchers / developers**: use the scientific core as a Python module If you only want to use the program to convert wavelength units and do not work with Python or source code, you only need the executable from the [Releases page](https://github.com/FlexStudia/Spectro_wavelength_unit_convertor/releases).
+No programming knowledge is required.
-- **Contributors**: see testing and build instructions

 # Features